 - Remove your filets from the fridge 30 minutes prior to cooking.
 You want them to come to room temperature.
 Season the steaks with salt and pepper, take out the butter and let it also come to room temperature to ensure it’s nice and soft.

 - Heat a stainless steel skillet to high heat.
 Place the filets on the dry skillet, you should hear them sizzle.
 Let them stay there for 6-7 minutes. don’t move them!
 This creates the nice crispy crust we want on the outside of the filet.
 After 6-7 minutes flip them to the other side, I find tongs to be the best tool for this.
 Let it sit on that side for 5 minutes.
 Then using your tongs sear the sides by setting the filets on their sides, try and cook each area of the sides for 1-2 minutes.

 - The best way to know if your steak is cooked to your preferable done-ness is to use a meat thermometer.
 Rare is 120-130, Medium-Rare is 130-140, Medium is 140-150

 - Remove your steak from the pan, tent with foil if you like, and let rest for 5 minutes. do not cut into immediately!
 Resting allows the meat to absorb all the juices and be so delicious!

-- While you let your meat rest mix together the softened butter and blue cheese.
+- While your meat rests mix together the softened butter and blue cheese.
 I love a rich gorgonzola for this.
 Mix them together until they are completely combined.